rokucommunity/brighterscript/README.md

       - Missing imports are flagged at compile time.
     - [Classes](https://github.com/rokucommunity/brighterscript/blob/master/docs/classes.md)
       - Support for class inheritance and method overrides
-      - Fields/Methods can be marked as `public`, `protected`, and `private` and incorrect access will result in compile errors
+      - Class fields and can be marked as `public`, `protected`, and `private` and incorrect access will be enforced by compile-time checks.
       - Class methods are automatically scoped to the class
     - [Namespaces](https://github.com/rokucommunity/brighterscript/blob/master/docs/namespaces.md):
       - Automatically add a name prefix to all methods inside a namespace block.